lob/lob-typescript-sdk/Migration.md

   username: "<<YOUR API KEY HERE>>"
 });
 ```
-_Note:_ If you are using the new TypeScript SDK using JavaScript here is the code that you would use for this:
+_Note:_ To use the new TypeScript SDK in a JavaScript app the code looks like this:
 ```javascript
 const { Configuration } = require("@lob/lob-typescript-sdk");